How to Make Money With Ecommerce: Get Started for $200 or Less!

 The world of ecommerce may seem pretty complex, but at its core, ecommerce isn't that different from the way business has always been done.

 All “ecommerce” really means is buying and selling through the internet.
-Over time, this definition has extended beyond the computer to include transactions made through a mobile device, tablet, and even a virtual assistant like Amazon Echo.
+Over time, this definition has extended beyond the computer to include transactions made through a mobile device, tablet, and even a virtual assistant.

 Most consumers have adjusted their shopping habits to the web, which is why your business needs to be there as well.